FREQUENTLY ASKED QUESTIONSA COLLECTION OF COMMON QUESTIONS AND ANSWERS

 Do you have hobbies outside of the wedding world?

-Oh yes I do!
+Oh yes, I do!
 I am a hugely voracious reader, barreling through book after book (often in lieu of sleeping).
-I love crossfit, hate yoga, and barely tolerate running.
+I love lifting weights, hate yoga, and barely tolerate running.
 I see as many theatrical productions as I can.
 I love to travel.
+I love horror movies - but the scary ghost kind, not the slasher-jump kind.
+I write, I paint, and I'm opening an art gallery with my best friends.
 Mostly, I just love being in the presence of my family.
-I have a really great husband, some excellent step-daughters, and two wonderful, delightful daughters.
-I am also wildly, deeply, insanely in love with Chloe, who is honestly the best dog ever.
+I have two wonderful, delightful daughters.
+I am also wildly, deeply, insanely in love with Chloe, who is honestly the best dog ever, and Taylor Swift, who will probably be great one day but right now she's a puppy who just wants to eat my face off.